-Musa hears a Pastor on the radio talking in support of good nutrition for children under the age of five.
+Musa hears a Pastor on the radio talking in support of abolishing harmful community norms, attitudes and beliefs about men and women.
 He has never heard another man talking like this and thinks he must be very soft or crazy!
 He goes to attend to some business at the community leader's place and brings up the radio program to him.
 Much to his surprise, the community leader says he agrees with the Pastor.
-He has been to a workshop by a local organization recently and has come to realize that heath children have benefits for the whole family and community.
-He talks to Musa about how he too can benefit from children being well taken care of in his home.
-He encourages Musa to come to the activities of a neighbor of his, who has a group for people to discuss these issues and put them into practice in their homes.
+He has been to a workshop by a local organization recently and has come to realize that harmful beliefs and norms about men and women have led to increased incidence of HIV and of harm to children.
+He talks to Musa about how he too can benefit, since men sometimes hold back from getting healthcare because they think they must always appear strong.
+He encourages Musa to come to the activities led by his neighbor, who has a group for people to discuss these issues and put them into practice in their homes.